SAP/terraform-provider-scc/docs/data-sources/system_mappings.md

   | hana | SAP HANA system |
   | otherSAPsys | Other SAP system |
   | nonSAPsys | Non-SAP system |
+- `blacklisted_users` (Attributes List) List of users that are not allowed to execute the call, even if the client is listed under allowed clients.
+If not specified, no users are blacklisted.
+Only applicable for RFC-based communication. (see [below for nested schema](#nestedatt--system_mappings--blacklisted_users))
 - `creation_date` (String) Date of creation of system mapping.
 - `description` (String) Description for the system mapping.
 - `enabled_resources_count` (Number) The number of enabled resources.